Maxime-Hrt/Maxime-Hrt/README.md

 ### About me
 - 🎓 Currently studying at ECE Paris.
 - 🔭 I’m currently working at FlashAd.
-- 🌱 I’m currently learning Go Templ.
+- 🌱 I’m currently learning to build cross platform app with Kotlin.
-- 💬 Ask me about Java, Javascript, Go or Python.
+- 💬 Ask me about Go, NodeJS, Java or Python.
 - 📫 You can reach me at [maxime.heurtevent@icloud.com](mailto:maxime.heurtevent@icloud.com) in French, English, or Indonesian.

 ### Skills